jattach/jattach/README.md

 Where `true` means that the path is absolute, `false` -- the path is relative.

 `options` are passed to the agent.

+### Installation
+#### FreeBSD

+On FreeBSD, you can use the following command to install `jattach` package:

+    $ pkg install jattach

+#### Alpine Linux

+On Alpine Linux, you can use the following command to install `jattach` package from the edge/testing repository:

+    $ apk add --no-cache jattach --repository http://dl-cdn.alpinelinux.org/alpine/edge/testing/